top of page

 parametre.png

-The result is an interactive web platform that transforms daily weather data into abstract harmonic visuals.
+The outcome is an interactive platform that turns daily weather data into abstract harmonic visuals.

-Instead of prompting action, the system creates a quiet space for reflection — on time, on the environment, and on what balance might mean.
+Instead of prompting action, the system offers a quiet space to reflect on time, the environment, and the meaning of balance.

 mockup002.png